pk-codebox-evo/webmaker-suite/vagrant/aws/README.md

 **Step 6**: After the vagrant instance has completed importing and starting, issue the command vagrant ssh into your terminal.app or cmd.exe window

 **Step 7**: (Slightly optional) Use the webmaker-suite/add-remote.js to point the github remote repo to a fork in your account and AWS secrets.
-To update webmaker-suite (lengthy process) use the update-webmaker.js script
+Example:  node ./add-remote.js github_username  To update webmaker-suite (lengthy process) use the update-webmaker.js script

 **Step 8**: Issue the command ./start-webmaker-suite.sh from within the running vagrant instance you have ssh'd into This will start all relevant processes.